 Examples of course-specific information about generative AI

 This page provides examples of how course-specific information about generative AI can be formulated and presented to students in different courses.
 The examples on this page are based on KTH's templates for course-specific information about generative AI that are available in Canvas.
-The courses in these examples are fictitious, but are inspired by information given in real course memos.
 The purpose of the given examples is to give you, as a teacher, inspiration when creating your own course-specific information about generative AI.

 No use of generative AI tools allowed